Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Preliminaries on the energy

+For any $N \geq 1$, and any $\XN$ in $(\Rd)^N$, we have introduced in \eqref{def:hpN} the potential $\hpN$ and its gradient was called the \textit{local electric field}.
+Adding a solution of $-\div(\yg E)=0$ to this local electric field yields another vector field such that

-The following lemma shows that among all possible electric fields for a finite point configurations, the local electric field defined by \eqref{Eloc} has a smaller energy than any “screened” electric field.
-The reason is that $\Eloc$ is an $L^2_{\yg}$ orthogonal projection of any generic compatible $E$ onto gradients, and the projection decreases the $L^2_{\yg}$ norm. \begin{lem} Let $\mu$ be a bounded measurable function on a compact set (with piecewise $C^1$ boundary) $K \subset \R^d$, $\mc{C}$ a point configuration and $\Eloc$ the local electric field as in \eqref{Eloc}.
-Let $E \in \Lploc(\R^{d+k}, \R^{d+k})$ be a vector field satisfying
+The following lemma shows that among all $E_N$ satisfying \eqref{ENversuslocal}, the local electric field $\nabla \hpN$ has a smaller energy than any \textit{screened} electric field (in a sense made precise).
+The reason is that $\nabla \hpN$ is an $L^2_{\yg}$-orthogonal projection of any generic compatible $E_N$ onto gradients, and that the projection decreases the $L^2_{\yg}$-norm. \begin{lem} Let $K$ be a compact subset of $\R^{\d}$ with piecewise $C^1$ boundary, let $N \geq 1$, let $\XN$ be in $(\Rd)^N$.
+We assume that all the points of $\XN$ belong to $K$ and that $\Sigma \subset K$.